How Harrisburg Works: The rules for Pa. lawmaker per diems, speaker v. leader, and other Q&As - NewsBreak

 The speaker, who is elected by the 203 members of the chamber, is also tasked with preserving “order and decorum” during debates.
 They call up bills for a vote from a set calendar, give the floor to lawmakers who want to speak, and make sure that the arguments don’t get off track.

-The state House majority leader, currently Kerry Benninghoff, R-Bellefonte, is at the head of a leadership team chosen by members of the party in power.
+The state House majority leader, currently Kerry Benninghoff (R., Centre), is at the head of a leadership team chosen by members of the party in power.
 That team is supposed to build the policy agenda, see it turned into legislation, pitch these proposals to the public and then convince the party’s lawmakers to vote for them, a process known as “whipping.”

 The majority leader has the final say on what legislation actually makes it onto the voting calendar, which the speaker needs to run the session.